Skip to content

 Key Takeaways

 All trusts take the legal concept of ownership and split it into the legal title to the property and the beneficial interest in it.
 Notably, there are two types of trusts: fixed and discretionary trusts.
-A discretionary trust gives the trustee the ultimate discretion concerning how they distribute the trust property to the beneficiaries.
-In a fixed trust, this is specified in the trust instrument by the settlor.
+A discretionary trust gives the trustee ultimate discretion over how to distribute the trust property to the beneficiaries.
+In a fixed trust, this is specified by the settlor in the trust instrument

 Frequently Asked Questions